 Create a Creepy and Spooky Haunted Figurine for Halloween Decor.
 Shop the Thrift Store for this fun DIY.
 Easy Craft Tutorial Idea.

 Are you a fan of the creepy and the weird?
 Usually, I am not.
-I hate scary movies, especially if it has anything to do with the supernatural.
+I do not like scary movies, especially if it has anything to do with the supernatural.
 BUT, when it comes to Halloween I love the dark and creepy decorations.
-Yup, I’m a weird one!
+Yup, I'm a weird one!